ThePalaceProject/circulation/README.md

 Github Actions handles generating the `.rst` source files, generating the HTML static site, and deploying the build to the `gh-pages` branch.

 To view the documentation _locally_, go into the `/docs` directory and run `make html`.
 This will generate the .rst source files and build the static site in `/docs/build/html`

+## Code Style

+Code style on this project is linted using [pre-commit](https://pre-commit.com/).
+This python application is included in our `requirements-dev.txt` file, so if you have the applications requirements installed it should be available. pre-commit is run automatically on each push and PR by our [CI System](#continuous-integration).

+You can run it manually on all files with the command: `pre-commit run --all-files`.

+You can also set it up, so that it runs automatically for you on each commit.
+Running the command `pre-commit install` will install the pre-commit script in your local repositories git hooks folder, so that pre-commit is run automatically on each commit.

+### Configuration

+The pre-commit configuration file is named [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
+This file configures the differnet lints that pre-commit runs.

+### Linters

+#### Built in

+Pre-commit ships with a [number of lints](https://pre-commit.com/hooks.html) out of the box, we are configured to use:
+- `trailing-whitespace` - trims trailing whitespace.
+- `end-of-file-fixer` - ensures that a file is either empty, or ends with one newline.
+- `check-yaml` - checks yaml files for parseable syntax.
+- `check-json` - checks json files for parseable syntax.
+- `check-ast` - simply checks whether the files parse as valid python.
+- `check-shebang-scripts-are-executable` - ensures that (non-binary) files with a shebang are executable.
+- `check-merge-conflict` - checks for files that contain merge conflict strings.
+- `check-added-large-files` - prevents giant files from being committed.
+- `mixed-line-ending` - replaces or checks mixed line ending.
+- `requirements-txt-fixer` - sorts entries in requirements.txt.

+#### Black

+We lint using the [black](https://black.readthedocs.io/en/stable/) code formatter, so that all of our code is formatted consistently.

+#### isort

+We lint to make sure our imports are sorted and correctly formatted using [isort](https://pycqa.github.io/isort/).
+Our isort configuration is stored in our [tox.ini](tox.ini) which isort automatically detects.

 ## Continuous Integration